stonepros/stone/doc/stonefs/kernel-features.rst

 See `Quotas`_ for more information.

-Multiple file systems within a Ceph cluster
+Multiple file systems within a Stone cluster
 -------------------------------------------
 The feature was introduced by the Jewel release.
 Linux kernel clients >= 4.7 can support it.